SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/Lesson1_JavaScriptBasics/IntroToProgrammingWithJavaScript.md/Notes_IntroToProgrammingWithJavaScript.md

   - do not use consecutive underscores
   - do not use underscore as the last character
   - cannot be a reserved word
-  - ES is case-sensitiv i.e. `someVariable` is different from `somevariable`
+  - ES is case-sensitive i.e. `someVariable` is different from `somevariable`

 - Use camelCase for **all** variables and **non-constructor functions**